Next Generation EU: Economic effect

-Italy was the hardest hit country during the COVID-19 pandemic.
 At the beginning of the crisis, the government decided to implement a nationwide lockdown, to safeguard the health of its citizens.
 Those conditions had a devastating effect on the already fragile Italian economy.
 Since the beginning of the crisis, the country has entered a deep economic recession, losing 9% of its GDP in 2020, equal to a loss of €156 billion.
 The crisis affected all sectors of the Italian economy; industrial production and exports decreased by 9% and 17%, respectively, compared to 2019.
 The lockdown and the closure of borders hit the services sector hardest, such as tourism, an important source of revenue for the national economy.
 The national agency of tourism calculated that in 2020 foreign tourism was 49% less compared to 2019.
 This had an impact on related sectors, such as food services, the hotel industry, and other social economic activities.
 The pandemic also deeply affected the employment rate, with a loss of almost 1 million jobs in mid-2020.
 To respond to the economic crisis, the government adopted a different set of measures, to give assistance and liquidity to family households and enterprises hit by the crisis.
 The Italian public debt increased rapidly since the beginning of the epidemic.
 As of the beginning of 2021 it reached 160% of GDP, which is a common phenomenon across the EU, since there was an increased expenditure for healthcare and economic and social assistance.
 In this regard, the Italian government pushed for joint European action to tackle the COVID-19 crisis.
 After different proposals and strong opposition from other member states, the Italian government welcomed the commission's proposal for the Next Generation EU's plan.